There are many different ways to diagnose ignition problems on a vehicle using a Snap-on lab scope.

 With your low amps probe hooked up around one of the wires on the vehicle’s number one coil, in your lab scope settings make sure you’re on a 10 amp scale and a 10 millisecond sweep.

-Once you’re recording, start the vehicle and generate some data for a few seconds before pausing the recording and switching off the vehicle.
+Once you’re recording, start the vehicle up and generate some data for a few seconds before pausing the recording and switching off the vehicle.

-For this example we’re working on a 2013 Ford Fusion as it uses what’s called a multi-strike ignition, which is trying to dissipate all of the extra energy in the coil by firing multiple times.
+For this example we’re working on a 2013 Ford Fusion as Ford uses what’s called a multi-strike ignition, which is trying to dissipate all of the extra energy in the coil by firing multiple times.

 Doing this also helps the fuel burn more efficiently when the vehicle is idle.
 Some BMW models use four or five multiple strikes just to dispel the energy.

 You want to make sure that the current ramp is nice and smooth.
-If it ramped up very quickly then you would have an issue with a high current flowing through that coil driver.
+If it ramped up real quickly then you would have an issue with a high current flowing through that coil driver.